-How will you check whether applicants are armed forces charities?
+How will you check whether applicants are armed forces charities/CICs or are charities/CICs with substantial experience of working with Armed Forces Families?

 As part of our application form you will be asked to briefly explain who your usual beneficiaries are, to confirm that they are members of the armed forces community.
 We will also ask if you are a member of Cobseo.
 This is not essential.
 Additionally, as part of our assessment we will look at the detail available about your charity or CIC on the Charity Commission for England and Wales, the Office of the Scottish Charity Regulator or the Northern Ireland Charity Commission, or Companies House.
 We will also look at your organisation's own website.